eslamene/Meen_Ma3ana/Meen-Ma3ana_BRD.md

         - Scheduled tasks for period/cycle transitions
         - Sponsorship monitoring and review scheduling
         - Automated reporting and analytics updates
+    - **Supabase Edge Functions:** For complex background processing and scheduled tasks
-    - **Row Level Security:** To ensure proper access control for sensitive case information and financial data.
+    - **Row Level Security:** To ensure proper access control for sensitive case information and financial data

 ## 5. Assumptions and Constraints